Where is the Penn Hills Police Department located?

 Who do I report an abandoned vehicle to?
 What constitutes an abandoned vehicle in Penn Hills?

 Abandoned vehicles that are on public roadways can be reported by calling (412) 798-2032.
 The information is forwarded to officers in the Traffic Division to review.
 Abandoned vehicles that are on private property should be reported to the municipality’s Code Enforcement office.
 Their phone number is (412) 798-2132.
 The definition of an abandoned vehicle is found in the Codified Ordinances of the Municipality of Penn Hills.
 To view the ordinance please click here.

-My vehicle was towed by the Penn Hills Police Department.
+The Penn Hills Police Department towed my vehicle.
 Where was it taken to and what do I need to do to retrieve it?
 Is there a fee?

 The Penn Hills Police Department’s contracted towing service is Don Kuhn Auto Body, located at 227 Sandy Creek Road, Verona, Pennsylvania 15147.
 Their phone number is (412) 795-2240 and their hours of operation are Monday through Friday from 8:00 AM to 5:00 PM, and Saturdays from 9:00 AM to 12:00 PM.

 Unless your vehicle was towed as a result of a vehicle collision in which you were present, you are required to present a Penn Hills Police Department “Tow Release Receipt” to have your vehicle released.
 The registered owner can come to the police department at any time and speak with a police officer to obtain this form.
 You must present valid photo identification to verify that you are the owner.